 - Shipping.
 By its very nature a global business, shipping companies are always looking for candidates with an international perspective.

 - Finance.
 Steer investments and ensure profitability.

 - Management.
 The skills you gain from this degree are an excellent fit for someone with leadership ambitions.

 The list is almost endless.
 You can even start your own company.

-The academic year at BI is divided into two semester, one in the fall and one in spring.
+The academic year at BI is divided into two semester, one in the autumn and one in spring.
 There are exams at the end of each semester.
-This programme structure will give you an overview of which courses you will be taking in this programme and when you will be taking them.
+This programme structure provides an overview of which courses you will be taking and when you will be taking them.